MahmoudSaberbrisha/swatgym_privacy_policy/privacy_policy.md

 If you have any questions about this Privacy Policy, please contact us at:
 [Insert contact email or details, e.g., info@swatgym.metacodecx.com]

-You can copy this text and customize it as needed (e.g., add a real contact email), then place it in your app or on the website.
-If you need any further adjustments or more details about SWA Gym's services, let me know!